americanexpress/create-using-template/README.md

 ##### `lifecycle` object<function>, optional

-These functions will run at specific stages of the generation lifecycle. `pre` functions can return `{ skip: true }` to skip that lifecycle stage.
+These async functions will run at specific stages of the generation lifecycle. `pre` functions can return `{ skip: true }` to skip that lifecycle stage.
 The generation stage cannot be skipped.
 If a lifecycle stage is skipped, its `post` function will not be called.

 * `preGenerate`: runs before the module is generated.
 Generation cannot be skipped.
 * `postGenerate`: runs after the module is generated.